Cluedo (Australian game show): British cancellation

 By April 1991 Evening Herald thought the "awful" spin-off had given the original board game a "very bad name", and surmised that "most of the murdering" during the "laboured" first series was "done by the TV critics".
 North Wales Weekly News, wrote "What a pity such a talented cast are handed such an inane script to deal with" and added "if the writers could sharpen up this series would have real potential".
 Meanwhile Liverpool Echo felt the show succeeded due to melding a popular board game with celebrity actors, dramatic costumes, and a "breath-taking" backdrop.
 In June, Punch magazine suggested that the ratings successes of shows like Cluedo, That's Life!, and You've Got To Be Joking demonstrated that "viewers are quite content with nonstop junk".
 In March 1992, Ogilvy and Mather Media research groups saw Cluedo get a "resounding thumbs down".
 In May, Sunday Times Sally Pyne thought Cluedo turned the board game into a passive "couch potato operation" with television sleuths doing all the work.
 The series three premiere had received an official complaint.

-In April 1993, Bristol Evening Post asserted that the showbusiness chat show Bruce’s Guest Night would "have to keep the star names coming in" for host Bruce Forsyth to "beat off the ratings challenge from our favourite TV whodunnit game show Cluedo".
+In April 1993, Bristol Evening Post asserted that the showbusiness chat show Bruce's Guest Night would "have to keep the star names coming in" for host Bruce Forsyth to "beat off the ratings challenge from our favourite TV whodunnit game show Cluedo".
 In May, Daily Mirror described it as a "silly, but highly entertaining" game show.
 In June, Financial Times questioned whether television's "perpetual obsession with the criminal" created a public fear of crime, citing Cluedo aired the same night as other "real crime" shows Horizon, It's a Stitch-up, Porridge, Mr Inside/Mr Outside, Hard Shoulder, Cagney & Lacey, and a Panorama episode about Salvatore Riina.
 Aberdeen Evening Express thought the show "reduced a popular board game to a travesty of amateurish dramatics" and that the "little plastic pieces" of the board game gave more realistic performances than the cast, though admitted by 1993 that "that's not the point" and recommended the light entertainment show.
 Liverpool Echo felt Cluedo would be "ideal fodder for doctors waiting rooms".
-In July, Sunday Mirror announced that the show had been cancelled by ITV director Marcus Plantin in a company-wide review of gameshows in the aftermath of the success of "wacky" Channel 4 show The Big Breakfast due to him wanting a "whole new look for daytime television", with other causalities including Runway, Lucky Ladders and Pyramid (game show); at the time Cluedo was attracting viewership of up to 10 million per episode.
+In July, Sunday Mirror announced that the show had been cancelled by ITV director Marcus Plantin in a company-wide review of gameshows in the aftermath of the success of "wacky" Channel 4 show The Big Breakfast due to him wanting a "whole new look for daytime television", with other casualties including Runway, Lucky Ladders and Pyramid (game show); at the time Cluedo was attracting viewership of up to 10 million per episode.
 An ITV source stated, "Cluedo has run its course as a game show.
-A lot of people thoguht it wasn't very good anyway".
+A lot of people thought it wasn't very good anyway".